transformerlab/nebula-tower/README.md

 - 🌐 Set up a Lighthouse server and its configuration
 - 🖥️ Create hosts and generate their respective certificates and configs

-Afterward, clients (hosts) can easily download their configuration files and connect to the Nebula network using either a simple script or a Tauri application.
+Afterward, clients (hosts) can easily download Nebula Tower generated configuration files and connect to the Nebula network using either a simple script or a Menubar application.

 ## Important Considerations